T-Tetrominos in Arithmetic Progression: Exact values

 \section{Exact values}

 Let us define $L(h, w)$ to be the greatest value $l$ such that $(h, w)\rightarrow l$.
-Figure \ref{fig-smallNumbers} shows all values of $L(h, w)$ that we have been able to compute so far, in addition to those given by Theorem \ref{thm-4812}.
+Figure \ref{fig-smallNumbers} shows all values of $L(h, w)$ that we have been able to compute so far, plus those given in the proof of Theorem \ref{thm-4812}.
 One consequence of the AB Lemma, and Theorem \ref{thm-4812}, is that for $h$ in $\{4, 8, 12, 16\}$ if $w_1 \geq w_2$, then $L(h, w_1) \geq L(h, w_2)$.
-So far, this is the only monotonicity result that we have been able to prove.
+So far, this is the only monotonicity result that we have been able to prove, as well as that suggested by the generalization mentioned in the previous paragraph.
 And, without the assumption of monotonicity, every single proof that $L(h, w) = l$ requires the construction of a new tiling of an $h\times w$ rectangle with no AP of length $l+1$, even if we have such a tiling of a larger rectangle; and also a proof that every tiling of an $h\times w$ rectangle must contain an AP of length $l$, even if we have proved that for some smaller rectangle.
-Most of our results have been found using SAT solvers.
+Most of our results have been found using SAT solvers, that is, computer programs for solving problems represented as boolean formulae.

-Code for generating SAT instances and solving them using pysat can be found in the supplementary materials.
+Code for generating SAT instances (boolean formulas representing a tiling problem) and solving them using pysat can be found in the supplementary materials \cite{supp}.
 Note that some values took several days to compute.
 Sometimes searching for symmetric tilings yielded a speedup, as well as some beautiful tilings.
 For example, Figure \ref{fig-rotSymmetry} gives a rotationally-symmetric maximal rectangle with no 3-term AP.